 Interested in language and culture?
 Explore the possibilities!
 Linguistics courses fulfill elective credit requirements for a number of TWU degree programs.
 This understanding of language and culture will broaden your worldview and better equip you for various contexts in an increasingly global community.
-Check with your advisor and program worksheet to see if this is an option that you can pursue.
+Check with your advisor and program worksheet to see if this is an option you should pursue.

-Note that TWU Torch Award recipients are not eligible and that Linguistics majors or minors can apply for regular CanIL financial aid.
+Please note: TWU Torch Award recipients are not eligible for this grant.
+Linguistics majors or minors may apply for regular CanIL financial aid.

 Amount: $500 per eligible Linguistics course!